 - Existential factors

 Group therapy sessions differ based on the type of group therapy being performed.
 This means that couples therapy, family therapy, and specialized support group sessions will all be different because they have different participants and goals.

-For example, couple’s therapy is generally based on establishing effective communication strategies.
+For example, a couple’s therapy is generally based on establishing effective communication strategies.
 Often times, relationships can be negatively affected by life changes.
-When relationships become strained, “negative interaction cycles” become more prominent as a result of possible insecure attachment, ego, arrogance, jealousy, anger, greed, poor communication, and a lack of problem solving.
+When relationships become strained, “negative interaction cycles” become more prominent as a result of possible insecure attachment, ego, arrogance, jealousy, anger, greed, poor communication, and a lack of problem-solving.
 Relationships can also be strained by an individual’s mental health concerns as well.

 Because of this, the ultimate goal of couple’s therapy is to teach both parties better ways of communicating with each other.
 During sessions, the couple may discuss certain aspects of their relationship that have caused trouble and they will also learn strategies about how to relate to one another.
 Overall, couple’s therapy works to identify and eliminate negative interaction cycles, while also promoting communication and positive interaction cycles.

 With family therapy, the approach is similar, however, it is based on the family unit as a whole and how everyone is interacting together.
 During a family therapy session, members of the family explore how their family functions as a whole and how their individual actions contribute to this.
 A common idea expressed in family therapy is that what happens to one person actually happens to the entire family.